01-edu/public/subjects/rockandroll/README.md

 - If the number is divisible by 2, print `rock` followed by a newline `\n`.
 - If the number is divisible by 3, print `roll` followed by a newline `\n`.
 - If the number is divisible by 2 and 3, print `rock and roll` followed by a newline `\n`.
+- If the number is negative return `error: number is negative` followed by a newline `\n`.
+- If the number is non divisible return `error: non divisible` followed by a newline `\n`.

 ### Expected function